 - Completed Application Form.
-(Found on their website.) - Current Landlord/warden reference. - Guarantor Form (found on their website) - Character Reference.
-(Family Friend, Old School Teacher, someone you've worked for.) - All successful applicants will then be required to produce parental contact details to obtain a guarantor deed.
+(Found on their website.) - Current Landlord/Warden reference. - Guarantor Form (found on their website) - Character Reference.
+(Family Friend, Old School Teacher, someone you've worked for.)

 Application process: Once the property list has been released, you must email letting@premierlet.net if you wish to view any properties and they will then provide details.
 You should then hand in your application form into the office with the required documentation.
 You may then be invited to an interview.